-Reseting the network settings on your iPhone will erase all of the Wi-Fi, Bluetooth, VPN, and Cellular settings on your iPhone and restore them to factory defaults.
+Reseting the network settings on your iPhone will erase all of the Wi-Fi, VPN, APN, and Cellular settings on your iPhone and restore them to factory defaults.
 Sometimes, reseting the network settings can fix issues with the Phone app, especially if a software file is malfunctioning or has become corrupted.

 Note: Make sure you write down your Wi-Fi passwords before reseting network settings.
 You’ll have to reenter them after the reset is complete.

 Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be asked to enter your passcode, then confirm your decision by tapping Reset Network Settings once again.

 Speakerphone Works, But The Person On The Other End Can’t Hear Me!

 If speaker is not working on your iPhone because the person you’re talking to can’t hear you, there could be a problem with your iPhone’s microphone.
 Before we discuss iPhone microphone fixes, try restarting your iPhone — a software glitch can cause this problem too!